 Post-Baccalaureate Nursing Track

 The College of St. Scholastica's Post-Baccalaureate Nursing Track is an accelerated baccalaureate degree program for college graduates with non-nursing majors.
 This program is based on the same philosophy and outcomes as the Traditional Undergraduate and RN to BS Tracks, incorporating an integrated approach to learning with a concentration in the nursing major.
-Students take 50 credits in the nursing major and 4 general education credits to earn a Bachelor of Science degree with a major in Nursing in 15-16 months.
-Upon completion of the program requirements, students are eligible to take the NCLEX-RN licensure examination and be registered as a public health nurse.
+Students take 50 credits in the nursing major and 4 general education credits to earn a Bachelor of Science degree with a major in Nursing in 4 consecutive semesters (15-16 months).
+Upon completion of the program requirements, students are eligible to take the NCLEX-RN licensure examination for licensure as a registered nurse and to be registered as a public health nurse.

 The department offers two accelerated post-baccalaureate programs that follow a cohort model.
-A cohort starts the Duluth program every May, completing the program the following August.
-The Duluth program is a traditional day-school model with students attending classes on the Duluth campus.
-A cohort starts the St. Cloud program every September, completing the program the following December.
+A cohort starts the Duluth program every May, completing the program the following year in August.
+The Duluth program is a traditional day-school model with students attending classes on the Duluth campus Monday through Friday.
+Clinical is also scheduled on a weekly basis.
+A cohort starts the St. Cloud program every May and September, completing the program the following year in August and December respectively.
 The St. Cloud program is an online hybrid model.
-Theory is completed online with students attending lab intensives (30 - 60 hours) on the St. Cloud campus each semester.
-Clinicals are also scheduled in an intensive format (90 hours) each of the first three semesters.
-Both programs run four consecutive semesters.
+Theory is completed online with students attending lab intensives two times a semester on the St. Cloud campus.
+Clinicals are also scheduled in an intensive format and are the last two weeks of a semester.

 Prerequisites for these programs include:

-Baccalaureate or higher degree attained, chemistry 4 credits, anatomy and physiology 6-8 credits, microbiology 3-4 credits, developmental psychology 3-4 credits, statistics 3-4 credits, nutrition 2-4 credits.
-Coursework must be completed before beginning nursing coursework with a grade of C or higher.
+Baccalaureate or higher degree attained, chemistry 4 credits, anatomy and physiology 6-8 credits, microbiology 3-4 credits, developmental psychology 3-4 credits, statistics 3-4 credits, nutrition 2-4 credits, pathophysiology 3-4 credits.
+All prerequisite courses, except for pathophysiology, can be taken at a community college.
+Pathophysiology must be taken at an upper level institution (300 - 400 level course).
+Pre-requisite coursework must be completed before beginning nursing coursework with a grade of C or higher.
 CLEP credits will be accepted.
 A CNA course followed by state registration as a CNA and current certification in CPR must be completed before entry into the Post-Baccalaureate Nursing Track.
 Upon acceptance, students must show evidence of meeting all immunization requirements as well as complete and pass required background studies.